elphinhote/eat-da-burger/README.md

 # eat-da-burger

-Eat-Da-Burger is an app that users input their favorite burgers.
+Eat-Da-Burger is an app users input with their favorite burgers.

 ## Table of Contents
 * [Description](#description)